Exploring the Challenge and Value of Deep Learning in Automated Skin Disease Diagnosis: Acknowledgement

 \section{Acknowledgement}

-Support was provided by National Key Research and Development Program of China (2024YFC2511003).
+Support was provided by National Key Research and Development Program of China[http://dx.doi.org/10.13039/501100013290] (Grant No. 2024YFC2511003) and Natural Science Foundation of Zhejiang Province (Project No. LDT23E05015A01).
 The authors declare that there are no conflicts of interest or competing financial interests related to this study.
 The authors gratefully acknowledge the constructive comments and valuable suggestions provided by the anonymous reviewers, associate editors, and the editor-in-chief, which have significantly contributed to improving the quality of this manuscript.